eduardoagarcia/shef/README.md

   - collection: Newline-separated list of items (can be fixed or from operation output)
   - as: Variable name to assign each item during iteration
   - operations: Operations to execute for each item (with access to the iteration variable)
+- for: Execute operations a fixed number of times
+  - count: Number of iterations to perform (can be fixed or from operation output)
+  - variable: Variable name for the current zero-based index (optional, defaults to "i")
+  - operations: Operations to execute for each iteration (with access to the index variable and .iteration)
+- while: Execute operations as long as a condition is true
+  - condition: Expression to evaluate before each iteration
+  - operations: Operations to execute while the condition is true (with access to .iteration)

 INTERACTIVE PROMPTS:
 - input: Free text input (default: string)